 Crain’s Chicago Business: Not enough small companies are tapping into low-cost federal loans

-From Crain s Chicago Business A chat with the co founder of NEWITY a Chicago based adviser to small businesses and an administrator of government backed loan programs
+From Crain's Chicago Business - A chat with the co-founder of NEWITY, a Chicago-based adviser to small businesses and an administrator of government-backed loan programs.

 A chat with the co-founder of Newity, a Chicago-based adviser to small businesses and an administrator of government-backed loan programs.